Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Proposed Method

 \subsection{XLMRScore}

-BERTScore was proposed by \cite{bib7} as a reference-based evaluation metric for any text generation task including MT.
-It focused on computing semantic similarity between the tokens of reference and hypothesis, using the contextual word embeddings derived from the pretrained BERT model.
-In order to use it for the QE task with no reference, we could use pretrained cross-lingual models like M-BERT as in \cite{bib9}, and calculate the pairwise similarity of tokens in the source and hypothesis sentence.
-Here, we use the XLMR-Base model instead of M-BERT for this purpose, as it provides better representations for low-resource languages.
-Thus, we call this method XLMRScore.
+BERTScore was proposed by \cite{zhang2020bertscore} as a reference-based evaluation metric for any text generation task, including MT.
+It focused on computing semantic similarity between the tokens of reference and hypothesis, using the contextual word embeddings derived from the pre-trained BERT model.
+To use it for the QE task with no reference, we could use pre-trained multilingual models like M-BERT as in \cite{zhou2020zero}, and calculate the pairwise similarity of tokens in the source and hypothesis sentences.
 Then by using greedy matching, each token in the source sentence matched to the closest token in the hypothesis, and vice versa, to compute the recall and precision scores.

-In more details, using the pretrained cross-lingual model, each source sentence is mapped to a sequence of vectors $\langle x_1, …, x_n \rangle$, while its corresponding hypothesis mapped to $\langle y_1, …, y_m \rangle$.
+In more detail, using the pre-trained multilingual model, each source sentence is mapped to a sequence of vectors $\langle x_1, \dots, x_n \rangle$, while its corresponding hypothesis is mapped to $\langle y_1, \dots, y_m \rangle$.
 Then the QE scores based on BERTScore can be computed as follows:

-Computing BERTScore as described above is suitable for monolingual scenario, and using it directly in a cross-lingual setting causes two issues.
-First, untranslated tokens are matched to their corresponding source tokens with a high score, which is undesirable.
-Second, mismatching errors between source and hypothesis tokens when applying the greedy matching, as indicated in \cite{bib9}.
-In order to resolve these issues, we propose two strategies of replacing untranslated tokens with the unknown token (\cref{subsec3.2}) and cross-lingual alignment of the base pre-trained multilingual word embedding model (\cref{subsec3.3}) to represent aligned words in a parallel sentence closer to each other.
+where $P$ and $R$ represent precision and recall rates, respectively.
+In this paper, we use these scores as our base QE metrics.
+However, we note that the original BERTScore, proposed by \cite{zhang2020bertscore}, is suitable for use in monolingual scenarios, and applying it directly to a cross-lingual setting like QE, as described above, causes two issues: